What we’re looking for:

 It’s helpful for us if you can include a proposed word count.
 In addition, we’re always looking for pitches for these three sections:

 Hazlitt Firsts: Reviews of experiencing generally mundane things for the very first time as adults.
 Low intensity, but at best pretty funny and possibly revealing—finally interacting with firmly established pieces of culture/the world at large.
 500-1000 words.
 Here’s a great example from Jeremy Larson.

 Close Reads: The Close Read is a careful look at a component part of a thing we love—a single song, a chapter, a scene, an ingredient—often with some helpful commentary from the creators themselves.
-Here’s a great example from Bethlehem Shoals.
+Here’s a great example from Nathaniel Friedman.

 Indefensible: A short humorous essay defending an opinion or theory that is somewhat ridiculous.

 We do not publish reviews.
 We no longer use Submittable.
 Hazlitt has a very small editorial staff, so again, we do no accept completed drafts as pitches for non-fiction work.

 We Get a Lot of Questions About What Makes a Great Hazlitt Piece:

 - Voice/prose: Show us your writing is evocative.
 Show being the operative word.